dylan-pbp/puzzlebooks-public/ExtendedSurface/README.md

 # ExtendedSurface

-The ExtendedSurface class is intended to extend the functionality of pycairo's ImageSurface class, providing methods that can do in one line what might take several lines to do.
+The ExtendedSurface class is intended to replace the need for a pycairo.ImageSurface object, extending its functionality by providing methods that can do in one line what might take several lines to do.

 ## Basic Functionality
 ExtendedSurface depends on pycairo and Pillow:
 ```
 python3 -m pip install --user pycairo Pillow
 ```
-You can also read more detailed installation instructions [here](https://pycairo.readthedocs.io/en/latest/getting_started.html) and [here](https://pillow.readthedocs.io/en/stable/installation.html)
+You can read more detailed installation instructions [here](https://pycairo.readthedocs.io/en/latest/getting_started.html) and [here](https://pillow.readthedocs.io/en/stable/installation.html).

 From the ExtendedSurface root folder, open a terminal and start up the Python Interpreter:
 ```
 python3